Break down the overwhelming amount of work that your home needs into small daily tasks.

 Find all these in your home and get to Cleaning!

-For this tasks my #1 recommendation is force of nature, because its EFFECTIVE and NON-TOXIC.
+For this task, my #1 recommendation is Force of Nature because it's EFFECTIVE and NON-TOXIC.
 Meaning you aren't spreading harmful chemicals all over your home.

-My favorite detergent that is safe for the whole family is branch basics and distilled white vinegar is a perfect non-toxic and cheap fabric softener (so skip that chemical filled store bought crap!)
+My favorite detergent that is safe for the whole family is Thieves Laundry Soap, and distilled white vinegar is a perfect non-toxic and cheap fabric softener (so skip that chemical-filled store-bought junk!)

 Blinds/Drapes/ Windows/Window Sills

-Drapes: Your best bet is using a vacuum cleaner with an attachment.
+Drapes: Your best bet is to use a vacuum cleaner with an attachment.

-Depending on your method you can use a multipurpose cleaner like branch basics or use the solution in your mop bucket for sparkling clean baseboards.
+Depending on your method, you can use a multipurpose cleaner like Thieves Household Cleaner or use the solution in your mop bucket for sparkling clean baseboards.

 Inside AND out.
-Grab a rag and a good multipurpose cleaner and wipe down the cabinet doors, if necessary remove contents from inside to wipe down shelves, and tidy it up in there!
-Tops of cabinetry are another nasty place that you may want to give some attention to, and this is going to need a good degreaser so try using dish soap and water for a soapy mixture!
+Grab a rag and a good multipurpose cleaner and wipe down the cabinet doors.
+If necessary, remove contents from inside to wipe down shelves and tidy them up in there!
+Tops of cabinetry are another nasty place that you may want to give some attention to, and this is going to need a good degreaser, so try using dish soap and water for a soapy mixture!

 Here are my favorite decanting bins.